 Most definitions focus on the ability to delay gratification by rejecting momentary temptations in order to accomplish future objectives.
 Some forty years ago, a psychologist at Colombia University wanted to study the connection between volitional processes and the capacity to delay reward, as well as the benefits of the latter.
 The name of the researcher is Walter Mischel, and his experiment became one of the most popular studies in the field: the marshmallow test.

-The second part of the study, conducted during their adolescence, revealed that the subjects who did not hurry to eat the marshmallow had been getting better results in school, and were characterized by their parents as students capable of focus, planning, and self-control.
+The second part of the study, conducted during their adolescence, revealed that the subjects who did not hurry to eat the marshmallow had been getting better results in school, and were described by their parents as students capable of focus, planning, and self-control.

-The observations, however, did not stop here.
+The observations, however, did not stop there.
 Nearly 25 years after the initial research, 59 of the subjects were co-opted for a new study conducted by the University of Washington, which aimed to evaluate to what extent the inclinations from the subjects’ early lives were still present in their lives, and what form they took.
 They concluded that the pre-schoolers anxious to eat the promised marshmallow became adults predisposed to losing their self-control.
 This was a sign that a lack of self-control in childhood is also reflected later in life.

 How does willpower work?

 Based on the results from the marshmallow experiment, Mischel and his peers tried to explain how willpower works, using the analogy of a cooling and heating system that influences our reactions to stimuli and, implicitly, decision-making.

 The cooling system is cognitive and incorporates knowledge about feelings, goals, and actions.
 It is our positive character that advises us not to settle for one marshmallow if we can get two as a reward for patience.